treolabs/treopim/docs/en/user-guide/associated-products.md

 *If a [backward association](https://treopim.com/help/associations) is defined for the association entry within which the products are related, the `Both directions` checkbox will be selected by default with the backward association name displayed in the corresponding field.*

-Alternatively, use `+` button on the "Associated products" panel of the [product](https://treopim.com/help/products) detail view page or the quick create button on any TreoPIM page and fill in the required fields in the associated product creation pop-up that appears.
-Please, note that the "Associated Products" panel of the product detail view page displays which products are in relation with the currently opened product and within which association.
+Alternatively, use `+` button on the `ASSOCIATED PRODUCTS` panel of the [product](https://treopim.com/help/products) detail view page or the quick create button on any TreoPIM page and fill in the required fields in the associated product creation pop-up that appears.
+Please, note that the `ASSOCIATED PRODUCTS` panel of the product detail view page displays which products are in relation with the currently opened product and within which association.

 ## Listing